dhammon/security-assistant/README.md

 ![sample](sample.png)

 # Why
-Many organizations are sensitive to provide internal documentation to web based LLMs, such as ChatGPT, because of legal and privacy risks.
+Many organizations are hesitant to provide internal documentation to web based LLMs, such as ChatGPT, because of legal and privacy risks.
 Therefore, a solution is needed to run a high quality on-premise LLM+RAG that does not rely on a third party to process data.
 I was inspired to create an LLM that could use existing support documentation to answer security questions customers and/or auditors might have.
 While the configured prompt is tailored to answering security questions, this project's prompts and files could be easily adjusted to be used for any LLM + RAG purpose.

 # How it works
 Langchain unstructured document parsers iterate through each document within the `files` folder, then chunks the content before inserting it into a local vector database using the `nomic-embed-text` model.